techqueria/website/content/donate/_index.md

 Techqueria is a nonprofit representing one of the largest communities for Latinx professionals in the tech industry.

 Techqueria is a 501c3 nonprofit and all donations are tax deductible.
 Our EIN is 83-2656715.
-To learn more about Techqueria's mission, visit https://techqueria.org.